The Maven build runner allows using Apache Maven for automating builds.

 Run each build agent under different user account.

 To run the

-release:prepare Maven task with different VCS's supported by TeamCity, make sure you're using at least 2.0 version of the Maven Release Plugin.
+release:prepare Maven task with different VCSs supported by TeamCity, make sure you are using at least 2.0 version of the Maven Release plugin.

 Using Maven Release with Perforce